LLark: A Multimodal Instruction-Following Language Model for Music: Instruction-Tuning Dataset

 \textbf{Captioning:} Music captioning, similar to image captioning, involves summarizing the content of a piece of audio in language.
 This task has been of increasing interest to the multimodal and music communities,\footnote{See e.g. \url{https://dcase.community/challenge2022/task-automatic-audio-captioning}} and has many possible applications including accessibility and music summarization.

-\textbf{Higher-Level Reasoning:} We define as ``higher-level reasoning'' (or simply ``reasoning'') tasks which require either (a) combining knowledge of \emph{multiple} aspects of a track or (b) reasoning about how aspects of this track combine to \emph{external} knowledge about the world.
-This can include reasoning about how instruments and playing techniques demonstrate the Baroque composition style, or identifying what aspects of a track make it appropriate for certain settings (e.g. dinner party, studying, or a dance club).
+\textbf{Higher-Level Reasoning:} Drawing from previous works \cite{bottou2014machine, hudson2018compositional}, we define as ``higher-level reasoning'' (or simply ``reasoning'') tasks which require either (a) combining knowledge of \emph{multiple} aspects of a track or (b) reasoning about how aspects of this track combine to \emph{external} knowledge about the world.
+This can include reasoning about how instruments and playing techniques demonstrate the Baroque composition style, or identifying what aspects of a track make it appropriate for certain settings (e.g. dinner party, studying, dance club).

-Each task comprises a separate system prompt used at instruction data creation time, and a distinct set of evaluations (in Section \ref{sec:evalution}) at test time.
-Supplementary Table \ref{tab:per-dataset-statistics} gives the count of instruction pairs generated for each dataset and task family.
+Each task comprises a separate prompt used at instruction data creation time, and a distinct set of evaluations (in Section \ref{sec:evalution}) at test time.
+Table \ref{tab:per-dataset-statistics} gives the count of instruction pairs generated for each dataset and task family.